TS-19: Plot

 The episode opens with a flashback where Shane Walsh ensures that the still-unconscious Rick Grimes is secured within the hospital during the onset of the zombie apocalypse.

 In the present, Rick's group has entered the CDC building in Atlanta with help from its sole remaining scientist, Dr. Edwin Jenner.
 Jenner makes them undertake a blood test to prove they are not infected.
 The group enjoys the luxuries of the facility, which is self-powered and still has running water, food, alcohol, and other amenities.
-Jenner admits he is the only researcher that stayed behind, many of the others having left for their families or committed suicide.
+Jenner admits he is the only researcher that stayed behind, many of the others having left for their families or died by suicide.
 A drunk Shane approaches Lori Grimes about her callous attitude towards him with Rick's return and attempts to rape her, but backs off when she scratches his neck.

 Jenner later shows Rick's group what he had learned from Test Subject 19, who had been his wife but volunteered to be recorded after she was bitten in hopes of discovering a cure; the infection kills the carrier but causes the brain to re-activate and re-animate the body shortly thereafter, eliminating any conscious human traits.
 Jenner had been in communication with other facilities worldwide before they went silent, knowing the French had been close to a cure, but affirms that human civilization is ceasing to exist.

 The group discovers that the generator's fuel reserves are near exhausted; when empty, the facility will enter a self-destruct mode by design to eradicate all the infectious diseases stored there.
 Jenner seals the building, refusing to allow Rick's group to leave, but promises that the high-impulse thermobaric weapon designed to destroy the facility will mean their deaths will be quick.
 Rick's group tries in vain to have Jenner open the doors, and Rick eventually convinces him to allow them to at least try to overcome the tragedy rather than be forced to die.
 Two of Rick's group, Jacqui and Andrea, choose to stay behind, but Dale Horvath refuses to leave without Andrea and stays as well.
 As Rick departs, Jenner whispers something to him.
 Shortly thereafter, Andrea has a change of heart, not wishing to see Dale die, and the two escape the building moments before its destruction.
 The surviving members return to their vehicles and set off away from the smoking husk of the CDC.